Work to Residence Visa

 • have a work visa for at least 24 months before you apply

-• have been working in New Zealand for 24 months in a Green List Tier 2 in-demand job
+• have been working in New Zealand for 24 months in a Green List Tier 2 job

 • have an offer of, or be working in, a Green List Tier 2 in-demand job with an accredited employer